 Understanding A1C levels

-A1C test results are expressed as a percentage.
-The greater the A1C level, the greater the risk of diabetes complications.
+A1C test results appear as a percentage.
+A higher A1C level means a greater risk of diabetes and its complications.

 |A1C value||eAG value||ADA diagnosis|

 A1C level recommendations vary between individuals.
 People with more advanced diabetes will have higher A1C targets than healthy adults without diabetes.
 Factors like life expectancy, treatment response, and medical history also have an impact.

 |A1C value||eAG value||ADA recommended goal for|

 |5.6% or below||117 mg/dl or below||Healthy, adults without diabetes|